You know, the French, the spoiled Brett French are out there rioting again.

 That's how the Italians made it.

-The process isn't easy, but it works, and that's the way ordinary Americans want to keep it.
+And that's the way ordinary Americans want to keep it.

-But the millions of Hispanics who've come to our country in the last several decades, and it's the Hispanics we're talking about in this date, not those uh in this debate, not those from other cultures, are in fact two distinct groups.
+But the millions of Hispanics who've come to our country in the last several decades, and it's the Hispanics we're talking about in this date, not those in this debate, not those from other cultures, are in fact two distinct groups.

-The first group is comprised of immigrants, just like all the others who've put the old country behind them and all want only to be Americans.
+The first group is comprised of immigrants, just like all the others who've put the old country behind them and want only to be Americans.

 They aren't the problem.